Other aspects and related questions

 The different types of contracts placed by the Agency can be classified according to their economic and technical importance, to their nature, and to their type of price.

 The simpler procurements at standard prices and for off-the-shelf items are handled by purchase orders.
-As the borderline between important purchase orders and small contracts is sometimes difficult to define precisely, the Contracts Services and local Purchase Offices in ESA establishments work closely together to decide which procedure should be applied.
+As the borderline between important purchase orders and small contracts is sometimes difficult to define precisely, the Procurement services and local Purchase Offices in ESA establishments work closely together to decide which procedure should be applied.

-In order to manage demanding high-technology, long duration major development contracts, the Agency systematically applies a phased procurement and contracting approach which can sometimes vary according to certain programmes but which generally follows the approached described below.
+In order to manage demanding high-technology, long duration major development contracts, the Agency systematically applies a phased contracting approach which generally follows the approach described below:

-A major procurement is always preceded by a Phase A Feasibility Study, the purpose of which is to assess the programmatic, technical and financial feasibility of a given project before it is submitted to the relevant committee (e.g Programme Board) and becomes an official ESA programme.
+A major procurement is always preceded by a Feasibility Study (Phase A) the purpose of which is to assess the programmatic, technical and financial feasibility of a given project before it is submitted to the relevant committee (e.g Programme Board) and becomes an official ESA programme.

-During the following Phase known as the Study Phase the originally limited industrial nucleus, in charge of the 'System Study and System Design', is progressively reinforced by the addition of sub-system, assembly and equipment sub-contractors, so that the complete industrial structure is normally fully established for.
-It is throughout this process that competition is used wherever possible and under the control of the Agency trough EMITS for External Entities in order to ensure fairness among all industrial firms in the competitions organised by potential Prime contractors.
+During the following phase known as the Study Phase (Phase B1) the originally limited industrial nucleus, in charge of the 'System Study and System Design', is progressively reinforced by the addition of sub-system, assembly and equipment sub-contractors, so that the complete industrial structure is normally fully established by the end of the phase.
+It is throughout this process that competition is used wherever possible and under the control of the Agency to ensure fairness among all economic operators in the competitions organised by the prime contractor(s).

-At the end of Phase B, the Prime Contractor, on behalf of the established consortium, has to submit a full committing proposal for the Development and Manufacture Phase C/D based on the result of the work performed during Phase B.
+Based on the result of the work performed during Phase B1, the Prime Contractor for the selected industrial team will then submit (on behalf of the established consortium), a full committing proposal for the phase B2 and for the Development and Manufacture (Phase C/D) as well as the Operations (Phase E) based on the result of the work performed during Phase B1.

-ceiling price to be converted into fixed-price contracts
+- ceiling price contracts to be converted into fixed-price contracts,

-2. The control of the execution of contracts
+2. The control of the execution of the contracts

 The procurement process is not finished when the contract has been signed by both parties.
-The Agency has developed, and implements, a number of control and monitoring techniques to ensure that the contract is executed in full compliance with the agreed terms: its technical specifications, time schedule, price etc.
+The Agency has developed and implements a number of control and monitoring techniques to ensure that the contract is executed in full compliance with its agreed terms (technical specifications, time schedule, price, etc.).

-The first and most important element which a contract should have achieved, is the establishment of a complete and clear contractual baseline.
-Any change to this baseline has to be subject to a formal change procedure, the modalities of which are very clearly specified in the contract.
+The first and most important element which a contract should have achieved is the establishment of a complete and clear contractual baseline.
+Any change to this baseline has to be subject to a formal change procedure, the modalities of which are defined in the contract.

 The responsibility for following the timely and - in the case of cost reimbursement contracts - economical progress of the work, lies with the Project Controllers.